Written on December 3, 2021

 address: fromAddress, // address object is defined globally

-callback: fromAddressDone
+callback: fromAddressDone,

 While using named functions is a neat concept that is widely used, but keeping track of named function variables can get quite daunting, quite fast.